darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 GPIO Ports
 ----------

 There are 8 GPIO ports on the Chipsee IPC, as explained in the :ref:`1.6.2.
-GPIO <GPIO>` chapter of the EPC/PPC-A7-70HB-C documentation.
-The table below contains the device nodes of the pins, accessible from the system:
+GPIO <GPIO>` chapter of the EPC/PPC-A7-70HB-C Hardware
+Documentation.
+The table below contains the related device nodes:

 .. table:: Table 3: GPIO Ports
    :align: center